artlogicmedia/spritely/README.md

 # Spritely

 Spritely is a simple, lightweight jQuery plugin for animating sprites and dynamic scrolling backgrounds.
+For more information about Spritely, see [the website](http://spritely.net) or the [jQuery Plugins page](http://plugins.jquery.com/spritely/).

 ## Documentation and examples